 If a creosote build-up occurs, inspect the stovepipe connector and chimney more often, at least monthly during the heating season to monitor the accumulation.
-If a creosote residue greater that 1/8" (3 mm) accumulates, remove it to reduce the risk of a chimney fire.
+If a creosote residue greater that 1/8" (3 mm) accumulates, immediately clean the stove pipe.
+Modifications to the burning procedure and more frequent inspections may be required in your situation.